I flew within 1 nm of the Isreal border and their hyper-vigilant air defense system.

 Visibility varies from marginal VFR to IFR during the summer due to constant dust storms.
 Temperatures were so extreme I paid to park the plane inside an air conditioned hanger owned by a local sheikh.
 Incredibly, only two weeks ago I was shivering over the Greenland ice cap.
 Now, I worried that my cabin canopy would melt if the plane was left exposed outside.

 My iPad, running the flight planning and navigation app Foreflight, crashed several times in flight due to the unbearable heat.
 My iPhone 7, a backup to the iPad, was not affected.
-The panel avionics worked flawlessly throughout the entire trip with the OAT -15c to +48c.
+The panel avionics with cooling fans worked flawlessly throughout the entire trip with the OAT -15c to +48c.

 The columns are covered with gold leaf and inlaid with semi-precious stones and mother of pearl.